Ottawa Senators: Bryan Murray era (2004–2016)

 True to his word, Murray made a flurry of trades.
 He started his overhaul with the trading of Mike Fisher to the Nashville Predators.
 Fisher already had a home in Nashville with his wife Carrie Underwood.
 The trading of Fisher, a fan favourite in Ottawa, led to a small anti-Underwood backlash with the banning of her songs from the playlists of some local radio stations.
 Murray next traded veterans Chris Kelly, and Jarkko Ruutu.
-A swap of goaltenders was made with the Colorado Avalanche which brought Craig Anderson to Ottawa in exchange for Brian Elliott, both goalies having sub-par years.
+A swap of goaltenders was made with the Colorado Avalanche which brought Craig Anderson to Ottawa in exchange for Elliott, both goaltenders having sub-par years.
 Next, under-achieving forward Alex Kovalev was traded to the Pittsburgh Penguins.
-On trade deadline day, Ottawa picked up goaltender Curtis McElhinney on waivers and traded Chris Campoli with a seventh-round pick to the Chicago Blackhawks for a second-round pick and Ryan Potulny.
+On trade deadline day, Ottawa picked up goaltender Curtis McElhinney on waivers.
+The team traded Chris Campoli with a seventh-round pick to the Chicago Blackhawks for a second-round pick and Ryan Potulny.
 Goaltender Anderson played very well down the stretch for Ottawa, and the team quickly signed the soon-to-be unrestricted free agent to a four-year contract.
 After media speculation on the future of Murray within the organization, Murray was re-signed as general manager on April 8 to a three-year extension.
-On April 9, Head coach Cory Clouston and assistants Greg Carvel and Brad Lauer were dismissed from their positions.
+On April 9, head coach Clouston and assistants Greg Carvel and Brad Lauer were dismissed from their positions.
 Murray said that the decision was made based on the fact that the team entered the season believing it was a contender, but finished with a 32–40–10 record.
 Former Detroit Red Wings' assistant coach Paul MacLean was hired as Clouston's replacement on June 14, 2011.